SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 Although in Sec.~\ref{sec:method} we mentioned that external force injected into the source cloth is required as an input to our training curriculum, in practice we do not need to track it on a per-time step basis: gravity can be easily simulated for the surrogate knowing that $-9.81~\mathrm{m/s^2}$, the Rayleigh damping constant is know prior to simulation starts since this is a user-specified parameter.
 If we are to extend our method to source cloth that exist in the real world, we can simply ignore the damping force, e.g. air drag and assume gravity being the only external force.

-\textbf{Construction point cloud clip dataset.} Following the approach adopted by prior work on system identification with differentiable simulators~\citep{Ma2023, gartner2022differentiable} in training, we partition each rollout into non-overlapping ``clips'' with each clip containing $T$ time steps of simulation data, and make the surrogate system track the source system's motion throughout a clip on each training iteration.
-For training mass-spring net, we set $T=500$, so each rollout gives $\frac{8k}{500} = 16$ clips.
-With $512$ rollouts we get $8k$ clips, or $4M$ time steps of kinematic data.
-To reduce memory footprint and disk space usage, we downsize the dataset by sampling $6\%$ of all the clips generated, and that leaves us $256k$ time steps of training data.
-We then take clips from the last $1 s$ of each rollout and subsample $50\%$ of the clipsto yield $256k$ time steps of low-velocity training motion data.
+\textbf{Construction of the point cloud clip dataset.} Following the approach adopted by prior work on system identification with differentiable simulators~\citep{Ma2023, gartner2022differentiable} in training, we partition each rollout into non-overlapping ``clips'' with each clip containing $T$ steps of simulation data, and make the surrogate system track the source system's motion throughout a clip on each training iteration.
+For training mass-spring net, we set $T=500$, so each rollout gives $\frac{8k}{500} = 16$ clips, where $8 \mathrm{s}$ of rollout gives $8k$ steps of data at timestep size of $1 \mathrm{ms}$.
+So from $512$ rollouts we get $8k$ clips, or $4M$ time steps of kinematic data.
+To reduce memory footprint and disk space usage, we regularly downsample time steps-- taking $1$ in every $40$ steps, and that leaves us $100k$ time steps of training data.
+We then take clips from the last $1 s$ of each rollout to yield $50k$ time steps of low-velocity training motion data.